-Join us for the live webinar Wednesday, February 11, 2015 at 9pm Eastern U.S. Register today to reserve your virtual seat.
+Join us and Kirsty Gray for the live webinar Wednesday, April 27, 2016 at 2pm Eastern U.S. Register today to reserve your virtual seat.
 Registration is free but space is limited to the first 1,000 people to join that day.
 Before joining, please visit www.java.com to ensure you have the latest version of Java which our webinar software requires.
 When you join, if you receive a message that the webinar is full, you know we've reached the 1,000 limit, so we invite you to view the recording which should be published to the webinar archives within an hour or two of the event's conclusion.

 Or register for multiple webinars at once by clicking here.

 Login to view your registration status for this webinar (available for annual or monthly webinar subscribers).

 To ensure that your webinar connection is ready to go, click here.

 No worries.
 Its recording will be available for a limited time.
 Webinar Subscribers have unlimited access to all webinar recordings for the duration of their membership.